 What questions should I ask about colleges?

-Take advantage of every opportunity to visit a college and to speak to admissions representatives and current/prior students.
+Take advantage of every opportunity to speak to admissions representatives and current/prior students.
 Use the list of questions to begin your conversations.
 And if you have the prized opportunity to speak with college students or alumni, you can learn so much more.
 Use the provided Student to Student questions to interview them and take good notes.

 What words/phrases do I need to know about higher education?